-The NOAA Climate Prediction Center's U.S. Drought Monitor map (see first figure below) indicates no drought conditions for the Potomac basin.
-Moderate drought (D1) conditions are present in western Pennsylvania.
-Abnormally dry (D0) conditions expanded across southwest Pennsylvania into West Virginia, with a small presence in western parts of Maryland.
+The NOAA Climate Prediction Center's U.S. Drought Monitor map (see first figure below) indicates the presence of abnormally dry (D0) conditions in the Potomac basin.
 The Palmer Drought Severity Index by Division map (see second figure on next page) indicates no drought conditions in most of the basin.